Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that are disabled for Guests.

 Around 1508 Edward Grimston was born.

-Around 1529 [his son] Edward Grimston was born to Edward Grimston (age 21).
+Around 1529 Edward Grimston was born to Edward Grimston (age 21).

 On 28th August 1552 Edward Grimston (age 44) was appointed Comptroller of Calais.

-On 7th January 1558 the English surrendered Calais to the French following a one week siege.
-It had been in English hands since 1347.
-At 6am Thomas Wentworth (age 33), Governor of Calais, surrendered Calais [Map] to François de Lorraine-Guise, 2nd Duke of Guise (age 38), after a seven-day siege.
+On 7th January 1558 at 6am Thomas Wentworth (age 33), Governor of Calais, surrendered Calais [Map] after a week long siege to François de Lorraine-Guise, 2nd Duke of Guise (age 38); it had been in English hands since 1347.
 Calais was the last English owned territory in France.
 The loss was a huge blow for Queen Mary I (age 41) and it is said that upon hearing the news she stated "When I am dead and opened, you shall find 'Philip' and 'Calais' lying in my heart" although the source for this is unknown.

 Edward Grimston (age 50) was captured and imprisoned at the Bastille [Map].